Skip to navigation Skip to content

 Select the relevant tab:

-• Self service tab explains how to help a person claim online
+• A self service option is available Self service tab explains how to help a person claim online

 • Assisted tab explains how to check a parent’s circumstances to ensure a new claim is required, completing an assisted customer claim with a customer/nominee, and lodgement of paper forms